pnnl/oedisi_transients/README.md

 # OEDISI Transients Algorithm

 ## Use-Case Development

-### The transient use case is split into two steps:
+The transient use case is split into two steps:
-3.a.
+a.
 Dataset generation
-3.b.
+b.
 Event detection and identification algorithms.